Driving The Ring Of Kerry: Everything You Need To Know!

 Eightercua stone, ireland

-This is quite an interesting site, and unfortunately Bradley and I didn’t stop at it.
+This is quite an interesting site, although unfortunately Bradley and I didn’t stop at it.

-But it’s a four stones alignment and the tallest stone is over 9 feet in height.
+Eightercua Stone Row is a four stones alignment and the tallest stone is over 2.7 meters (9 feet) in height.

-In Irish mythology, this represents the burial spot of the wife of Sceine who was the Milesian bard-magician Amergin.
-Apparently she died at sea just before they invaded Ireland...interesting!
+Dating back to 1200 BC, this place is believed to be the burial spot of Sceine, who was married to the Milesian invaders leader.
+Apparently she died at sea just before they invaded Ireland!

 Stop 11: Charlie Chaplin statue